razylvidal/razylvidal/README.md

 # 💫 About Me:
-I'm a Junior Android Developer.
-My current skill set are developing Android Mobile Apps and UI/UX designing.
+I'm a Junior Android Developer from the Philippines.
+I enjoy developing mobile apps using Kotlin, Clean Architecture, and MVP Pattern.
+I'm currently refining my skills in Jetpack Compose and Kotlin Multiplatform.

 ## 🌐 Socials: